ScyllaDB University Live | Free Virtual Training Event

 Note

-To enable vector search on an existing cluster, you must deploy new vector search nodes.
-Before doing that, you need to retrieve your account ID, cluster ID, and datacenter (DC) ID.
+Before you deploy new Vector Search nodes, you need to retrieve your account ID, cluster ID, and datacenter (DC) ID.

 In the examples below, make sure to replace YOUR_API_TOKEN with your actual access token value.